oilcrest/ohwr-array-interface-labview/README.txt

 	In case drivers in instr.lib.zip are not enough, install software Viewer Software Humidity Evaluation Kit EK-H5

 #TODO
+ - voltage lists from file, if not user defined input
  - verify HPK256 6 inch map with multimeter
- - remove empty columns for IV, align columns with header
  - implement open correction LCR frequency check
- - Polarity switch for contact test
- - Contact test can be forward biased at 1V.
-Much clearer sign of contact.
  - invert z scale when only negative values in HexPlot

- - voltage lists from file, if not user defined input
+ - low priority
 	 - 1*NPLC10 or 10*NPLC1 for measurement?
- - low priority
+ 	 - remove empty columns for IV, align columns with header
 	 - overlay of all IV curves
 	 - make estimated remaining time correct also for IV+CV
 	 - automatic remeasurement of a cell's value when unexpectedly different from other cells
 	 - temperature correction for IV

+#DONE commit 12.7.2017
+ - Polarity switch for contact test
+ - fix open correction path
+ - contact test now forward biased at 1V
+ - fix bug open correction voltage selection dialogue

 #DONE commit 11.7.2017
  - add guard ring to map files - between sensor and test capacitances => correct recorded data!